About the campaign

-GPs and their teams have faced an extremely challenging time during the COVID-19 pandemic.
+GPs and their teams faced an extremely challenging time during the COVID-19 pandemic.
 The restrictions have meant that face-to-face contact with patients has been limited in order to keep practice staff and patients safe.

 We feel it is important that we are upfront with patients, so they understand the reality that we are all facing and the underlying reasons for this, and that, despite the easing of lockdown, the pressures experienced by general practice and the rest of the NHS are unlikely to ease soon.